 Project management of international development projects:

 - Project design: how to structure and write a successful project for a call for tender/call for grant.

 - Project cycle management.

 - Cost Benefit Analysis.

 - Budgeting, accountability & reporting.

-Notably, students are requested to develop, in small groups a project: a technical offer within an international call for proposal to test project management skills.
-Further, they shall develop an individual assignment to apply tools and methodologies, such as the logical framework analysis or the cost-benefit analysis.
+Notably, students are requested to develop, in small groups. two projects: a technical offer within an international call for tender to test project management skills and a project proposal to get access to a grant program.
+Further, they have to develop an individual assignment to apply tools and methodologies, such as the logical framework analysis or the cost-benefit analysis.
 Some guest speakers are hosted during the course to expose students to the main and real challenges of international project management.

 There is no partial exam for this course.